 Have you ever seen the colors of the rainbow coming from deep within a finely cut gem?
 That effect is known as gemstone dispersion, or a gemstone’s “fire.”
-Although diamonds are well known for their dispersion, other gems can exceed their fire, like this stunning cerussite gem
+Diamonds are well known for their dispersion.
+However, other gems, like cerussite and rutile, can exceed their fire.

-Although dispersion can be appreciated strictly on an aesthetic level, gemologists can measure a gemstone’s dispersion with a refractometer and use that information to identify it.
+Although you can appreciate gemstone dispersion strictly on an aesthetic level, gemologists can measure it with a refractometer and use that information to identify a gem.
 The higher the measurement, the more dispersion the gem can display.
-Diamond’s dispersion is measured at .044.
-Cerussite’s is .055.
-Rutile’s is .28, more than six times that of diamond.
+Diamond’s dispersion is measured at 0.044.
+Cerussite’s is 0.055.
+With a dispersion of 0.28, rutile exceeds diamond by more than six times.

 What Causes Gemstone Dispersion?

-A gemstone’s density, color, refractive index, and faceting all affect how it disperses light.
-Faceting plays a critical role.
+A gemstone’s density, color, and RI all affect how it disperses light.
+However, faceting plays a critical role.
 Skilled lapidaries can control how light moves within a gem.
-They can cut a gemstone so that light enters and strikes the pavilion facets at “critical angles,” causing light to be reflected internally and then back out through the crown facets.
+They can cut a gemstone so that light enters and strikes the pavilion facets at critical angles, causing light to be reflected internally and then back out through the crown facets.
 This maximizes the fire effect for wearers and admirers.

 Pleochroism and birefringent effects are results of how a gemstone’s crystalline structure polarizes light.
 Only gemstones with non-cubic crystalline structures may show pleochroism, two or three colors, or birefringent effects like double vision and fuzziness.